 - Positive relocation test

 The weakness of the rotator cuff and scapular stabilizers will be noted when instability is present.

 Positive impingement tests and painful resisted tests indicate underlying inflammation.

 Shoulder Apprehension Test

 Place the shoulder in maximum abduction and external rotation (90-90 position) and apply an anteriorly-directed force to the shoulder from behind.
-For to be positive it must elicit a feeling of apprehension or instability.
-Generally, only discomfort is seen in swimmers rather apprehension or sense of instability.
+To be positive, it must elicit a feeling of apprehension or instability.
+Generally, the only discomfort is seen in swimmers rather apprehension or sense of instability.

 Load and Shift Test